Washington Nationals: Baltimore Orioles

 The Nationals have an interleague rivalry, nicknamed the Beltway Series, with the nearby Baltimore Orioles.
 The teams have played two series a season—one in Baltimore and one in Washington—since 2006.
 The Nationals and Orioles rivalry is one of the few that can be played in a World Series.

 Philadelphia Phillies

 The Nationals' rivalry with the Philadelphia Phillies originated during their original tenure as the Montreal Expos.
 The two teams repeatedly battled for control of the division in the early 1980s and mid 1990s.
 Following the franchise's relocation to Washington, D.C., in 2005, the rivalry increased in geographic tension due to Washington's proximity to Philadelphia.
 The rivalry quickly spiked in intensity during the 2010s after Nationals team management introduced a campaign to block Phillies fans from overtaking home games.
 In 2019, star-outfielder Bryce Harper further fueled tensions after signing a 13-year, $330 million contract with the Phillies as a free agent.
 The Nationals later won the 2019 World Series during the first year after Harper's departure.

+New York Mets

+The rivalry between the New York Mets and the Nationals started forming after the Nationals relocated to Washington D.C. in 2005, developing further in the 2010s when both teams regularly fought for the NL East.
+One key year in this rivalry was 2016, which featured a NL East race, series sweeps, and memorable individual performances.
+By 2022, games became more heated, a development attributed to hit-by-pitches and bench-clearing moments.